Abandoned Puppy Born With Tail On Face Becomes Internet Sensation With Dozens Offering To Adopt

 An abandoned puppy born with a tail on his face has become a social media star, with dozens of volunteers offering to adopt the little guy when he is ready.

 “Narwhal” stole the hearts of thousands of people once his cute face hit the internet.
-That face has a bit of an unusual feature — a tiny, extra “tail” that sits right between his eyes.
+However, that face has a bit of an unusual feature — a tiny, extra “tail” that sits right between his eyes.
 Perhaps he was abandoned because of the oddity, but it has since made him the “coolest puppy ever,” according to Mac the Pitbull, a rescue shelter that helps homeless dogs and other animals with special needs in Cape Girardeau, Missouri.

-The founder of the shelter, Rochelle Steffen, said in an interview with ABC News that they found the puppy, which is believed to be a Daschund and Beagle mix, in a rural area in Jackson, Missouri, that happens to be a popular site for dumping dogs.
+The founder of the shelter, Rochelle Steffen, said in an interview with ABC News that they found the puppy, which is believed to be a dachshund and beagle mix, in a rural area in Jackson, Missouri, that happens to be a popular site for dumping dogs.

-Narwhal’s face tail — or what the shelter likes to call his magical unicorn — is about an inch long and does not appear to be a hinderance to the puppy in any way.
+Narwhal’s face tail — or what the shelter likes to call his magical unicorn — is about an inch long and does not appear to be a hindrance to the puppy in any way.
 In a Facebook post, the shelter shared that the puppy is as happy and healthy as any other.
 In fact, the shelter has uploaded several photos and videos of him playing and acting like normal.

 “The unicorn face tail does not bother Narwhal and he never slows down just like any normal puppy,” the post read.